kairitanaka/gibby/README.md

 ```
 export PATH=$PATH:$HOME/.local/bin
 ```
 This will allow you to simply type `gibby_motifFinding` to run the tool.
+You will have to repeat this for every new terminal session.

 # Usage